Why you might consider a regular investment plan

 Investing in the stock market through a regular investment plan can help to smooth out the market highs and lows - which can be particularly helpful in these uncertain times.
-Making a regular investment, for example on a monthly basis, can be a beneficial way to help reach a long-term savings goal such as funding university fees or retirement plans.
+Making a regular investment, for example on a monthly basis, can be a beneficial way to help reach a long-term investment goal such as funding university fees or retirement plans.

-At NFU Mutual we have several products you can choose to invest in such as an ISA or even setting up a pension for you or your child.
+We have several products you can choose to invest in such as an ISA or even setting up a pension for you or your child.
 We have different funds available and you can decide on the level of risk you’re comfortable taking and the type of markets you’d like to invest in.
 You can easily change that in the future if you want to – if you need to change the amount you regularly pay in, or stop, you can.

 Little and often

 Drip-feeding regular amounts in on a monthly basis is a great discipline to get into for long-term investors.
 It means you don’t have to remember to invest - the money can be automatically added to your holdings each month.
 Small amounts have the potential to grow over time, depending on the performance of the funds you choose.

 As long as you periodically check you’re in line with your investment goals - seeking professional financial advice where necessary - you can let your money go to work.

 When you’ve set up your regular payments, you may benefit from pound cost averaging, a complex-sounding name for a simple process.
 In short, pound cost averaging means you end up buying fewer shares when they are more expensive and more when they are cheaper.
 Over time this drip-feeding can help smooth out the price you pay for your investments.